News

 Why it matters

-The market signal is that Microsoft’s cloud and AI position is drawing closer scrutiny after years in which other large technology companies faced more direct breakup pressure.
+The signal is that Microsoft’s cloud and AI position is drawing closer scrutiny after years in which other large technology companies faced more direct breakup pressure.

 Azure is important not only as a cloud business, but also as infrastructure for AI workloads.